 Our Church During COVID-19

-Whether you are healthy or “high risk” (anyone over 60, immunocompromised, with a heart condition or diabetes, or who has any other serious underlying medical conditions), your safety and health during worship is the highest priority.
-Mass is inherently a high-risk activity, given that it involves many people gathering indoors for a prolonged period of time.
-We encourage each of you to discern what is best for your own health and the health of your family and your communities, and to consult with your doctor when appropriate.
+Whether you are fully vaccinated or not, healthy or “high risk” (anyone over 60, immunocompromised, with a heart condition or diabetes, or who has any other serious underlying medical conditions), your safety and health during worship is the highest priority.
+We encourage every parishioner and every family to make a sound and reasonable decision about what is best for their own health and the health of their family and their communities, and to consult with their doctor when appropriate.

 How to Prepare for Mass

 ● If you have any symptoms of illness or have been in contact with someone who has COVID-19, you must stay at home.

 ● We suggest bringing your own hand sanitizer.
 Hand sanitizer will be on hand as it remains available, but having your own disinfecting materials is an extra precaution.